 2. The Personal Ranking System will be applied to all senior events as outlined in section 3 of the British Rowing Rules of Racing to split the event into four categories.
+Depending on entries it may be applied to the events for Junior Eights.
 The banding parameters applied will be published on the AK website at the time of the draw.

 4. Any change in crew members must be entered on the BROE website or notified to the Entries Secretary, e-mail - prior to racing.

 5. On the day of the race, Race Control can be contacted at Auriol Kensington Boathouse, tel.
 07932 085054

 6. In previous years entries have been oversubscribed given the restrictions of Tideway marshalling.
 To help ensure a more balanced and entry for 2020 we have introduced the following;

 a.
 50 % of the entry will be reserved for Senior crews

 b.
 We reserve the right to cancel events that are under subscribed (less than 8 crews)